 If you want to get the best out of your telescope, and use the optimum magnification and have the best images you need to have a telescope with a parabolic mirror.
 That usually means at least a 130mm Newtonian.

 Ray Diagram: The parabolic mirror gives much sharper point images and the detail on the planets will also be smudged by a spherically figured mirror.

 The spherical mirror produces out of focus blurry stars and smudged planetary images.

 The parabolic mirror brings all the rays of light to a focus at A. Whereas, the spherical mirror brings light from the centre of the mirror to a focus at A, whilst it brings the light from the edge to a focus at B. Providing some focussed light and some slightly out of focus light at all points between A and B. There is no clear focus with a spherical mirror.

-Yet another reason to get a larger telescope than these toys of 100 - 115 - 120mm diameter!
+Yet another reason to get a larger Newtonian than these toys of 100 - 115 - 120mm diameter!